open/close all folders

 - A typical Scottish clan in the past.
 The Lords of the Isles might well have ended up as an independent state and perhaps not so "micro" if history had been different.

-- Many real-life micronations - tiny not-quite-countries, many of which have tried to gain independence from their parent countries, some even succeeding.
+- Many real-life micronations - tiny not-quite-countries, many of which have tried to gain independence from their parent countries, some even "succeeding" - if you count police or military not immediately intervening or their stamps being accidentally accepted, that is.

 - After the Peace of Westphalia which ended the Thirty Years' War, the Holy Roman Empire fragmented into over a thousand of these.
 Possibly history's most triumphant example.